 These weird bbq, mesquite but somehow not tangy, chemically flavored potato chips in the shape of a chicken fried drumstick wasn’t actually even close to one of our favorite treats in Norway, but it was the weirdest treat we couldn’t resist checking out.
 Technically, Gabriel was the only one who tried them and we were all satisfied enough with his description.

-Check out some of these great treats for yourself!
-Some of these you might just have to go to Norway to try!
+Check out some of the best treats in Norway for yourself!
+Although, some of these you might just have to go to Norway to try!

 Did we leave any of your favorites out?
 Let us know what we missed in the comments.
 We’d love to try it!